 On a secondary level, some members pursue research on their own, independent of formal institutions or guidance.
 For their efforts, the founding fathers instituted a set of Occasional Papers be periodically issued to contain the results of their work.
 We just recently released our 11th edition which is a revised edition of O.P.
 Volume 4.
 These are edited, but not peer reviewed publications.

-As with most organizations, we have a very diverse membership from our PIT Crew to post retirement enthusiasts.
+As with most organizations, we have a very diverse membership ranging from our PIT Crew for kids to post retirement enthusiasts.
 Most recently the former education chair recruited area teachers and created the PIT Crew (Paleontologists in Training) which reaches out to family members 7-15 years of age.
 They organized the curriculum and coordinated the activities, field trips and lessons.
 They meet at various locations around the DFW area for the convenience of all participants.
 Some of our high school members have been instructors on occasion.